kadekParwanta/kadekParwanta/README.md

 - 👋 Hi, I’m Kadek Juliana Parwanta
 - 👀 I’m interested in mobile app development and physics
-- 🌱 I’m currently learning Augmented Reality using ARKit, ARCore, and AR.js
+- 🌱 I’m currently learning Artificial Intelligence and Augmented Reality

 <!---
 kadekParwanta/kadekParwanta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.